 +44 (0)113 34 33284

-His current interests include the imagination, the ontology of the multiple arts, the semantics of aesthetic adjectives, and the aesthetic issues raised by comics and graphic novels.
+His current interests include experimental aesthetics, the semantics of aesthetic adjectives, the philosophy of food, and the aesthetic issues raised by comics and graphic novels.

 I am happy to offer PhD supervision in any of the above research areas.